 During my two-week stint in Antarctica, I’d often wondered if at any stage I had walked the exact same footsteps as any of the great adventurers of our time.
 The trip had certainly woken the explorer within me.
 Because of Antarctica, I now wanted to venture to other far corners of the world, challenge myself with fresh experiences, meet new people and find even more stories worth telling.

-Kellie Lafranchi is a Melbourne-based freelance photographer always chasing light with camera in hand.
-Inspired by nature and a curiosity of the world, she specializes in documenting compelling visual subjects and the stories that unfold through them.
+Kellie Lafranchi is a freelance photographer who's always chasing the light with camera in hand.
+Inspired by nature and generally curious, she specializes in documenting compelling visual subjects and the stories that unfold through them.